$ oc get managedclusters local-cluster

 12 | Specify the CPU architecture for ppc64le . |

-An agent cluster is a cluster that is managed and provisioned using an agent-based approach.
-An agent cluster can utilize heterogeneous node pools, allowing for different types of worker nodes to be used within the same cluster.
+An agent-based approach manages and provisions an agent cluster.
+An agent cluster can use heterogeneous node pools, allowing the use of different types of compute nodes within the same cluster.

 You used a multi-architecture release image to enable support for heterogeneous node pools when creating a hosted cluster.
 Find the latest multi-architecture images on the Multi-arch release images page.